EmanueleLM/CodeSimulation/README.md

 ```

 # 2. Insert your key
-Populate `config_multiple.json` with the appropriate keys for each Language Models you want to use.
+Populate `config_multiple.json` with the appropriate keys for each Language Model you want to use.
 For example, add the org and key for GPT-3.5
 ```
     "gpt35": {